 News story originally written on January 10, 2010

 Sometimes, a small change in the Earth can lead to a big change in climate.

 A new study shows that changes in the Bering Strait might have affected ocean currents and climate worldwide thousands of years ago.

-The Bering Strait is a narrow waterway between Russia and Alaska that connects the Atlantic and Pacific Oceans.
-It allows water to flow from the Pacific to the Atlantic.
+The Bering Strait is a narrow waterway between Russia and Alaska.
+It connects the Atlantic and Pacific Oceans.

-With the Bering Strait, fresher water could once again flow from the Pacific to the Atlantic.
-The fresher water weakened the current bringing warm water from the topics.
-Without the warmer water, North America and Greenland became cooler.
+With the Bering Strait, the ocean currents changed again.
+The warm water was no longer brought from the topics.
+This made the north cooler.
 The ice sheets grew again and sea level dropped.
-The Bering Strait mostly closed and the entire cycle was repeated.
+Again, the Bering Strait mostly closed and this changed the ocean currents.

-The pattern was finally broken about 34,000 years ago, when a natural orbital cycle made Earth farther from the Sun during Northern Hemisphere winter, causing more cooling so that the ice sheets continued to grow even when the Bering Strait closed.
+The pattern was finally broken about 34,000 years ago, when Earth became farther from the Sun during northern winter.
+This caused temperatures to be so cool that the ice sheets grew even when the Bering Strait closed.